solui/solui/packages/docs/Publishing/Overview/README.md

 For example, after successfully [publishing  you will receive both a CID and a URL for viewing your Dapp, e.g:

 ![Publish to cloud](../../images/PublishCloud.png)

+In addition, the publishing process creates an entry in our [on-chain repository](../Repository) that maps the Dapp hash to the hashes of the contract bytecodes.

 _Note: publishing to our backend involves an [authentication step](../Authentication)_.